Flowers are organized alphabetically by genus and species. Hover over a photo series to control the images.

 My 2020 photos of stickseed show all-white flowers; my 2021 photo shows flowers that are very pale blue.
 Several species of stickseed are reported from the Sandia Mountains.

 Phlox or Bindweed Heliotrope (Heliotropium convolvulaceum)

 Given this plant's five-part but continuous flower, it would be easy (if incorrect) to assume that it's part of the Morning Glory Family.
 The white flowers are smaller than Bindweed flowers, and the leaves look hairy to the naked eye.
 The plant can be sprawling or a low bush.
 Look for Phlox Heliotropes in sandy areas.

 Fringed Puccoon (Lithospermum incisum)

 This plant is also known as Fringed Gromwell, Narrowleaf Stoneseed, Narrowleaf Gromwell, Narrowleaf Pucoon, and Trumpet Stoneseed.
 Note how the flowers include long tubes, and how the leaves are covered with hairs that lie flat along their surfaces.

 Also known as many-flowered puccoon, manyflowered stoneseed, purple gromwell, manyflowered gromwell, and purple pucoon.
 Who knows, there may be other names.

 As these photos show, Franciscan Bluebells range from pale blue to white.
 In the latter case, if you check other blossoms in the same patch you're likely to see hints of blue.

 Lanceleaf Bluebells (Mertensia lanceolata)

-The Sandia Mountains have only two species of Mertensia, Franciscan and Lanceleaf Bluebells.
+The Sandia Mountains have two species of Mertensia, Franciscan and lanceleaf bluebells.
 They look similar to me.
-But notice how narrow the Lanceleaf leaves are, and how hairy the plant is.
+But notice how narrow the lanceleaf leaves are, and how hairy the plant is.